2022 Mercedes C-Class Debuts With S-Class Design Inspiration And Tech

 Available in both body styles, the C-Class with a charging port is the only member of the family to feature air suspension, which actually comes standard.
 The PHEVs come with a more generous cargo capacity and a longer load floor after repositioning the battery pack.

-Mercedes is adding optional rear-wheel steering to the C-Class to reduce the turning circle by 17 in (43 cm) to 10.64 meters (419 inches).
+Mercedes is adding optional rear-wheel steering to the C-Class to reduce the turning circle by 17 in (43 cm) to 10.64 meters (34.9 feet).
 The steering angle at the rear axle is 2.5 degrees or four times smaller than the more sophisticated setup installed in the S-Class.
 At speeds below 37 mph (60 km/h), the rear wheels steer in the opposite direction to the front wheels and in the same direction at higher speeds.

 The MBUX is not the only tech inherited from the big-boy S as Mercedes is also implementing the Digital Light system.
 The optional headlight setup projects guidelines and warning symbols onto the road up ahead while offering superior dazzle-free illumination by splitting the light using a whopping 1.3 million micro-mirrors.